Markets in Paris

 What is a Typical French Market?

-Markets are still at the centre of food culture in France.
-It's where we meet to discuss the seasonal produce: from preparation, recipes and even familiar French expressions around them!
+A typical French market is where we meet to discuss the seasonal produce: from preparation, recipes and even familiar French expressions around them!
 'Une grosse légume' (literally, 'a big vegetable') is slang for a big wig or VIP.

 This guide is a typical local food market to show that French food is about using FRESH ingredients wherever possible.
 Not only is buying local more sustainable - but the flavours are better with higher vitamin content, as they haven't been in transit over a few days.